Giftedlove/printf/README.md

-Solomomon and Love Project (Printf)
+Solomomon and Love  (Printf project)
 Write a function that produces output according to a format.

 Prototype: int _printf(const char *format, ...);